-When the surpluses from a cash freezeout that accrue to the target[TARGET COMPANY?] remain constant, the amount that accrues to each share also remains constant.
-However, in a consensual sale between the controller and the minority shareholders, it appears that as the pre-bid ownership percentage of the controller becomes larger, the minority shareholders’ incentive to holdout becomes stronger, and the controller’s disincentive to yield to a holdout becomes weaker.
+When the surpluses from a cash freezeout that accrue to the target remain constant, the amount that proportionally accrues to each share also remains constant.
+However, in a consensual sale between the controller and the minority shareholders, as the pre-bid ownership percentage of the controller becomes larger, the minority shareholders’ incentive to holdout appears to become stronger, and the controller’s disincentive to yield to a holdout becomes weaker.
 As the orange hyperbola in Chart 2 shows, there is an inverse relationship between the size of the minority’s pre-bid ownership and the theoretical maximum of the total surpluses allocable to each minority share.
 However, as the blue straight line in Chart 2 shows, as the controller’s pre-bid ownership percentage increases, additional cost to the controller divided by the total number of shares it owns pre-bid necessary to increase a per share purchase price by a fixed amount proportionately decreases.
 This appears to shift the negotiating power from the controller to an interloper holding minority shares.
 Since the transaction is a bilateral monopoly, the price is not dictated by the market.
 It is more likely that, in a tender offer, the interloper achieves a price increase in excess of the value of the total surpluses as allocable to each share of the company.
 Conversely, when the controller’s pre-bid ownership percentage is not high, the same per share price increase translates into a bigger total cost for the controller.
 If the surpluses are constant, such increase can quickly wipe-out the expected synergies.
 This is likely a disincentive for the controller to be accommodating.

 Guhan Subramanian once postulated: “The price paid to minority shareholders [in controller freezeouts] increases as the required level of minority support increases.”
 However, his empirical analysis did not support the postulate.
 He speculated that the “finding might suggest that controllers are less willing to provide per-share concessions to the minority . . . as the total dollar value of those concessions becomes larger.”
 In other words, controllers are more willing to provide per-share concessions to the minority as the total dollar value of those concessions becomes smaller.
-The speculation is generally consistent with the deal dynamics shown in Chart 2.
+The speculation is generally consistent with the deal dynamics described above.

 Overall, high freezeout thresholds make it easier to become interlopers.
 In addition, in the context of controller freezeouts, strategic investors’ incentive to holdout and leverage to negotiate appear to become stronger, which makes the holdout risk higher.
 At the least, such prospects may deter controllers from engaging in freezeouts that are otherwise efficiency-enhancing.